lgw2/lgw2.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
+## Maximal haplotype blocks with unknowns and "pangenome SNPs"
+We are extending recent progress on the problem of finding maximal perfect haplotype blocks from a set of SNP-resolved haplotypes to include unknown data and to work in a pangenomic setting.

+### Peer reviewed publications:
+* Lucia Williams, Brendan Mumey, "Maximal Perfect Haplotype Blocks with Wildcards", The 10th RECOMB Satellite Workshop on Massively Parallel Sequencing (RECOMB-Seq), May 2020.
+* Lucia Williams, Brendan Mumey, "Extending Maximal Perfect Haplotype Blocks to the Realm of Pangenomics," Algorithms for Computational Biology (AlCoB) 2020, Apr.
+2020.
+Lecture Notes in Computer Science, vol 12099.

 ## Network flow decomposition with application to RNA assembly
 We are extending a flow network model of RNA short read data to account for errors in the data collection process and developing algorithms to use this model to determine RNA transcripts and their abundances.

 ### Peer reviewed publications: